‘The Singapore Story’

 How did all this happen?

 How did this tiny island, a dot on the world map, with no hinterland or natural resources — not even water or construction sand that has to be brought in from Malaysia and Indonesia, respectively — was able to transform itself from a colonial backwater to an economic powerhouse, and such a nice place to live in?
-How did a multi-racial and multi-religious society with a history of racial tensions, and even bloody racial riots, in 1964, transform into a peaceful, productive and politically and economically secure society?
+How did a multi-racial and multi-religious society with a history of racial tensions, and even bloody racial riots, in 1964, transform into a peaceful, productive, and politically and economically secure society?

 Lee Kuan Yew, the first prime minister and the architect of modern Singapore, answers these questions in his memoirs, written some years ago.
 In spite of the size — two volumes and nearly 1400 pages — the books, titled The Singapore Story and From Third World to First, tell a gripping story.
 The memoirs, particularly the second volume, From Third World to First, can be a useful handbook for the leaders of developing countries in general and of Pakistan in particular, that is, if they were inclined to read.

 What Lee Kuan Yew did was, he says in the book, he invested in and capitalized on the only natural resource he had — its people.
 (Singapore’s population at independence, in 1965, was 1.5 million.
-Today it is 5 million including the permanent residents.)
+Today it is 5 million including permanent residents.)

 Mr. Lee writes: “I was gradually forced to conclude that the decisive factors were the people, their natural abilities, education, and training.
 Knowledge and possession of technology were vital for the creation of wealth.”
 Therefore, he proceeded to create a system of education that provides quality education and training to all its citizens, both men, and women.
 To ensure that no racial group feels excluded, four languages, English, Mandarin, Malay, and Tamil are taught in all schools.
 English remains the working language.

 Elsewhere in the book, Lee Kuan Yew observes: “when misguided policies based on half-digested theories of socialism and redistribution of wealth were compounded by less than competent government, societies formerly held together by colonial power splintered, with appalling consequences.”
 That belief seems to have guided his economic policies, which strived to create a fair state as opposed to a “welfare state”.
-Also, Mr. Lee seems to believe that the age-old wisdom of keeping the expenses less than the income is not only good for individuals but also for states.
+Also, Mr. Lee seems to believe that the age-old wisdom of keeping the expenses less than the income is good not only for individuals but also for states.

 “I spent a week in Pakistan from 28 February 1992.
 I had two meetings with Prime Minister Nawaz Sharif and his key cabinet colleagues, including his finance and economic minister, Sartaj Aziz, an irrepressible optimist.
 After I returned, I sent Nawaz Sharif a report together with a personal letter to summarize the actions he should take.

 “It was soon obvious that they faced dire and intractable problems.
 They had a low tax base, with income tax yielding only 2 percent of their GDP.
 Many transactions in land sales were not documented and tax evasion was widespread.
-They subsidized agriculture, railways and steel mills.
+They subsidized agriculture, railways, and steel mills.
 The defense took 44 percent of the budget, debt servicing 35 percent, leaving 21 percent to administer the country.
 Hence their budget deficits were 8–10 percent of their GDP and inflation reaching double-digit figures.
 The IMF had drawn their attention to these parlous figures.
 The solutions were obvious but political will was difficult to exercise in a country without an educated electorate and with the legislature in the grip of landowners who controlled the votes of their uneducated tenant farmers.
 This made land and tax reforms near impossible.
 Corruption was rampant, with massive thievery of state property, including illegal tapping of electricity.”
-Page 468
+(Page 468)

 Mr. Lee goes on to say: